 Arbol’s parametric Area Yield Program (AYP) was identified as a potential solution to address these complex, interrelated challenges and provide the farm with a tailored risk management tool.

-Solution Design: Arbol proposed a tailored parametric crop yield index derivative using the Area Yield Program (AYP).
+Arbol proposed a tailored parametric crop yield index derivative using the Area Yield Program (AYP).
 This county-level yield index product was designed to protect David and Celesta Hicks Farms against revenue losses due to low crop yields.
-Here's how it works and why it was crucial for David and Celesta Hicks Farms:
+How it works and why it works was crucial for David and Celesta Hicks Farms.

 Are you a cotton farmer or agricultural business owner concerned about climate-related yield risks?
 Discover how Arbol’s Area Yield Program can provide tailored protection for your operations.
 Contact us today to learn how parametric solutions can safeguard your business against unpredictable weather patterns and yield volatility.